Category Archives: Greek Royals

 Embed from Getty Images

 Due to Juan Carlos’ uneasy position in Spain, an Athens wedding was planned for May, the beginning of the tourist season in Greece.
 The celebrations involved 4 ½ months of nearly round-the-clock preparation headed by Colonel Dimitri Levidis, Grand Marshal of the Greek royal court.
 Colonel Levidis was in charge of every detail from the wording of the invitations to the exact timing of each ceremony.
-As the month of May was often a hot one in Greece, most of the official events connected with the wedding were scheduled indoors for the comfort of guests.
+Because May was often a hot month in Greece, most of the official events connected with the wedding were scheduled indoors for the comfort of guests.

 The difference in Juan Carlos’ and Sophia’s faiths posed questions on how the couple should be religiously married.
-In addition, Juan Carlos’ position in regard to the restoration of the Spanish monarchy needed to be considered.
+In addition, Juan Carlos’ position regarding the restoration of the Spanish monarchy needed to be considered.
 While conversion to Catholicism was not required of Sophia to marry, the Spanish public would likely expect a future queen to be a practicing Catholic.

 As such, a meeting was scheduled in November 1961, between Juan Carlos and a group of Spanish advisors at his home in Estoril, Portugal.
 The focus of the meeting was to discuss the best way to navigate the question of religion.
 Sophia began lessons in Spanish language, history, and geography.
 As a gesture of affection toward his fiancée, Juan Carlos simultaneously began learning the Greek language.

-An estimated 5,800 hotel rooms were added in Athens in late 1961 and early 1962 in preparation for the event, which was predicted as the highlight of the Greek tourist season that year.
+An estimated 5,800 hotel rooms were added in Athens in late 1961 and early 1962 in preparation for the wedding, predicted as the highlight of that year’s Greek tourist season.
 Officials also began seeking wealthy Greek citizens with extra space to house the influx of tourists and guests.

-The expense of the wedding was a major sticking point for many, with protests over the cost and the tradition surrounding Sophia’s $300,000 tax-free dowry.
-The opposition parties of the Greek Parliament abstained from voting on the dowry proposal but did voice displeasure on the “anachronistic and barbarous” practice of granting such monies, as well as expressed general criticism toward the royal family.
+The wedding expenses were a major sticking point for many, with protests over the cost and the tradition surrounding Sophia’s $300,000 tax-free dowry.
+The opposition parties of the Greek Parliament abstained from voting on the dowry proposal but voiced displeasure on the “anachronistic and barbarous” practice of granting such monies, as well as expressed general criticism toward the royal family.

-Sophia was seen at the opening of the Paris summer fashion season in January 1962 with her mother, sister, and Olga of Yugoslavia, herself a Greek princess and friend of Queen Frederica.
+Sophia was seen at the Paris summer fashion season in January 1962 with her mother, sister, and Olga of Yugoslavia, herself a Greek princess and friend of Queen Frederica.
 The group was in Paris to view the collection of Jean Desses, the Paris-based designer hired to design Sophia’s dress and trousseau.
-Desses later remarked that the trousseau was not particularly costly or extensive as the Greek royal family was reported to be somewhat poor in comparison to their royal counterparts.
+Desses later remarked that the trousseau was not particularly costly or extensive as the Greek royal family was reported to be somewhat poor compared to their royal counterparts.

 Celebrations in Athens